Barker Inlet and Port River Estuary

 Improvements in stormwater management and industrial processes, plus changes in the type of industries present, have further contributed to improvements in water quality in recent times.

 All aspects of the estuarine environment are interlinked, but it can be useful to consider two key factors in overall ecosystem health – the quality of water in the estuary, and the condition of vegetation (and associated fauna) in and adjacent to it.

-Water quality has improved markedly in recent years, especially given the reduced flows and enhanced treatment of Bolivar sewerage inflows and the closure of Penrice.
+Water quality has improved markedly in recent years.
 Stormwater remains a key source of pollution to the Estuary.